ignicoapp/ignico-wordpress/CONTRIBUTING.md

 # Contribution guide
-I’m really excited that you are interested in contributing to Ignico for WordPress.
+I’m really excited that you are interested in contributing to Ignico.
 Before submitting your contribution though, please make sure to take a moment and read through the following guidelines.

 ## Development setup